 The very root of what makes a home green is how effectively it responds to its surrounding environment.
 You could say that this has defined the primary material pursuit of mankind for all time – building better shelters to keep us warmer, cooler, and drier.
 Many of the native building techniques employed centuries ago are still reliable in similar climates today, and used as optimal models for environmentally conscious architects.
-However, since global acceptance of the air conditioner in the 1950s, the benefits of responding to a unique climate have been left by the side of the road.
+That said, since global acceptance of the air conditioner in the 1950s, the benefits of responding to a unique climate have been left by the roadside.

 Considering that homes now account for over 20% of the nation’s annual energy consumption, LEED-H has established guidelines to help home owners get the most out of their heating and cooling, while using as little energy as possible.
 We’ve reduced the jargon to four basic plans of attack (and added one ourselves) for making sure your home is best suited for both your indoor comfort and the global climate.
 Here they are:

-The USGBC’s residential program doesn’t establish requirements for site orientation because every homeowner has a unique building and site.
-However, the relationship of your home to the sun and wind is paramount in maximizing thermal efficiency.
-Situating your home (and your rooms, doors and windows) in a way that makes maximum use of sun-paths and wind patterns is called Passive Design, because it allows your house to function without active mechanical heating and cooling.
+The USGBC’s residential program doesn’t establish requirements for site orientation because every homeowner has a unique building and site, however, the relationship of your home to the sun and wind is paramount in maximizing thermal efficiency.
+Situating your home (as well as your rooms, doors, and windows) in a way that makes maximum use of sun paths and wind patterns is called “passive design”, because it allows your house to function without active mechanical heating and cooling.
 Passive Design is the best and most-obvious way to start a green building, because it improves ventilation, it’s more comfortable than living with constant heating and air-conditioning, it significantly reduces electricity bills, and it reduces greenhouse gas emissions from heating, cooling, mechanical ventilation and lighting.

 There are some basic rules you can abide by, such as capturing the breeze for cross ventilation in warmer climates, or deflecting the wind over and around your house in colder ones.
 The shade of trees not only makes the outdoors more livable for people, but it keeps the mass of your house from absorbing unwanted heat.
 No trees?
-Consider porches, pergolas and deep overhangs.
+Consider porches, pergolas, and deep overhangs.
 Although they won’t shield your roof from the sun, they will help cool walls and create a cooler microclimate around the home.
-If you’re in a cold climate, turn the broadest side of your home toward the sun.
-In a warm climate, turn the broadest face away; this principle also applies to windows and any other openings that let in light and heat.
+If you’re in a colder climate, turn the broadest side of your home towards the sun.
+In a warmer climate, turn the broadest face away; this principle also applies to windows and any other openings that let in light and heat.

 For more information check out: